Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-3. If we are trying to specify array size with some negative int value, then we will get runtime exception saying negative array size exception.
+3. If we are *trying to specify array size with some negative int value*, then we will *get runtime exception saying negative array size exception*.
 **Ex:**
 ```java
 public class Temp {